 Customer experience is a top priority for many organizations.
-Yet, many of these same organizations seem ignore to ignore one of the most critical parts of a customer relationship – bringing it to an end.
+Yet, many of these same organizations seem to ignore one of the most critical parts of a customer relationship – bringing it to an end.

 For a few years I’ve had Verizon’s FIOS Internet and TV bundle.
 Recently, however, Teresa and I decided to cut the cable.
-Thinking it should be easy (I even found a “how to” published by Verizon themselves), I priced our options, signed up for Sling and went to execute my plant with Verizon.
+Thinking it should be easy (I even found a “how to” published by Verizon themselves), I priced our options, signed up for Sling and went to execute my plan with Verizon.
 It was a rather simple thought – cancel the TV subscription and upgrade my internet connection.

 Of course, nothing is that easy.
 First, Verizon refuses to allow cancellations – only upgrades – through their online self service portal.
-Second, when we finally got through to a Customer Services rep we were notified that not only did I need to pay a $140 unbundle fee, but that the cost of my internet service would increase to over $100.
+Second, when we finally got through to a Customer Service rep we were notified that not only did I need to pay a $140 unbundle fee, but that the cost of my internet service would increase to over $100.
 Of course, it’s advertised as $35 for new customers.

 Really?
 Why not just make it easy to do business with you?